sheliak/galah_tools/README.md

 Before you start exploiting the `galah_tools` module, you have to set the working environment.
 This way the module will know where to look for the spectra and where to look for the data tables.

 This software comes with no data tables and with spectra of only two random stars, because it is publicly available, unlike the spectra or tables.
-You will need the acces to GALAH data to use this software.
+You will need the access to GALAH data to use this software.

 The environment is set up by calling the setup function.
 At least two parameters must be given: folder where the spectra are stored and connection to the database.

-The following example set-ups the environment where the spectra are stored in a single folder with no hirearchy and the csv dump is used as a database.
+The following example set-ups the environment where the spectra are stored in a single folder with no hierarchy and the csv dump is used as a database.

  ```python
 import galah_tools as gtools